shurick81/azure-docs/articles/virtual-machines/windows/extensions-dsc-overview.md

 Installation of the WMF requires a reboot.
 After reboot, the extension downloads the .zip file specified in the `modulesUrl` property.
 If this location is in Azure blob storage, a SAS token can be specified in the `sasToken` property to access the file.
 After the .zip is downloaded and unpacked, the configuration function defined in `configurationFunction` is run to generate the MOF file.
 The extension then runs `Start-DscConfiguration -Force` on the generated MOF file.
 The extension captures output and writes it back out to the Azure Status Channel.
 From this point on, the DSC LCM handles monitoring and correction as normal.

 ## PowerShell cmdlets
 PowerShell cmdlets can be used with Azure Resource Manager or the classic deployment model to package, publish, and monitor DSC extension deployments.
 The following cmdlets listed are the classic deployment modules, but "Azure" can be replaced with "AzureRm" to use the Azure Resource Manager model.
-For example,  `Publish-AzureVMDscConfiguration` uses the classic deployment model, where `Publish-AzureRmVMDscConfiguration` uses Azure Resource Manager.
+For example,  `Publish-AzureRmVMDscConfiguration` uses the classic deployment model, where `Publish-AzureRmVMDscConfiguration` uses Azure Resource Manager.

-`Publish-AzureVMDscConfiguration` takes in a configuration file, scans it for dependent DSC resources, and creates a .zip file containing the configuration and DSC resources needed to enact the configuration.
+`Publish-AzureRmVMDscConfiguration` takes in a configuration file, scans it for dependent DSC resources, and creates a .zip file containing the configuration and DSC resources needed to enact the configuration.
 It can also create the package locally using the `-ConfigurationArchivePath` parameter.
 Otherwise, it publishes the .zip file to Azure blob storage and secures it with a SAS token.

 The .zip file created by this cmdlet has the .ps1 configuration script at the root of the archive folder.
 Resources have the module folder placed in the archive folder.

-`Set-AzureVMDscExtension` injects the settings needed by the PowerShell DSC extension into a VM configuration object.
-In the classic deployment model, the VM changes must be applied to an Azure VM with `Update-AzureVM`.
+`Set-AzureRmVMDscExtension` injects the settings needed by the PowerShell DSC extension into a VM configuration object.
+In the classic deployment model, the VM changes must be applied to an Azure VM with `Update-AzureRmVM`.

-`Get-AzureVMDscExtension` retrieves the DSC extension status of a particular VM.
+`Get-AzureRmVMDscExtension` retrieves the DSC extension status of a particular VM.

-`Get-AzureVMDscExtensionStatus` retrieves the status of the DSC configuration enacted by the DSC extension handler.
+`Get-AzureRmVMDscExtensionStatus` retrieves the status of the DSC configuration enacted by the DSC extension handler.
 This action can be performed on a single VM, or group of VMs.

-`Remove-AzureVMDscExtension` removes the extension handler from a given virtual machine.
+`Remove-AzureRmVMDscExtension` removes the extension handler from a given virtual machine.
 This cmdlet does **not** remove the configuration, uninstall the WMF, or change the applied settings on the virtual machine.
 It only removes the extension handler.

 **Key differences in ASM and Azure Resource Manager cmdlets**